usegalaxy-eu/ansible-galaxy-systemd/README.md

 # ansible-galaxy-systemd

-Sets up handlers and zerglings and a zergpool.
-We should probably make that configurable for people who want other setups?.
+Sets up Galaxy server processes responsible for:
+ * servicing web requests for the UI/API
+ * setting up, starting, monitoring and submitting jobs to a cluster (if configured)

 ## Requirements